axis80/quickform/README.md

     <form action="<?php echo $_SERVER['PHP_SELF']; ?>" method="post">
     <?php $qf->outputFormFields(); ?>
+    <button type="submit">Submit</button>
     </form>

+Note that QuickForm does not try to build the entire form for you - only to automate the output of the fields themselves, as marking those up is usually the most time-intensive part of building a contact form.

-A complete contact page can be found in tests/SimpleContactForm.php,  You can use this as a starting point for building your own contact form.
+A complete HTML contact page can be found in tests/SimpleContactForm.php,  You can use this as a starting point for building your own contact form.

 That's pretty much it.
 If your SMTP settings are correct, you should receive a notification email at the address(es) you specified every time the form is